This week I made the decision to let go of my online marketing academy website.

 Every single day I get either a new inspiration, or validation for a step I’ve already taken.
 So I know I’m on the right path.
 That doesn’t mean I’m totally at peace with it.
 It’s still difficult sometimes for this former Type A control freak to be at peace with not knowing where the path is leading.
 But at the same time it’s exciting to be a part of something new unfolding.

-And, as I wrote in my bio, I know whatever it is, it will be driven by service.
+I know whatever it is, it will be driven by service.

 Because if there’s one thing that has become painfully clear to me after being in the business of marketing for 30+ years, it’s that too many people are focused on building a business so they can get rich.
 The whole focus on get more clients, make more money that runs so rampant in the Internet Marketing world has led to far too many businesses being created for the wrong reasons.
 While I absolutely believe you need a strong reason why behind your business, I also believe if that reason is only to serve you, your business will not succeed.